GDA2020 in Queensland

-We will be holding more information sessions from mid to late-2018 as an ‘adoption’ date for Queensland becomes clearer.
-Register your interest in attending future sessions by emailing email@example.com.
+We will be holding more information sessions in 2018 as an ‘adoption’ date for Queensland becomes clearer.
+Register your interest in attending future sessions by emailing firstname.lastname@example.org.

 To confirm an adoption date we will consult with stakeholders to make sure that:

 - we have the technical capability to manage the change in the SCDB and DCDB

 - the majority of stakeholders in Queensland, and nationally, are ready to transition at a similar time.

 GDA94 coordinates tell us where things are in Australia—but these coordinates locate features as if our continental tectonic plate was fixed in 1994.
 Because our tectonic plate moves approximately 7cm per year, GDA94 coordinates will be out of position relative to a global reference frame by 1.8m in 2020.